tquid/cisco-exercise/README.md

 ## AWS setup

 You will need an AWS user with programmatic access to create instances, security groups, VPCs, routes, route tables, and subnets.
-You will also need
+Instructions for setting up here: https://www.pulumi.com/docs/intro/cloud-providers/aws/setup/

 ## Running the install

 1. From the repo directory, run `npm install` to set up npm dependencies.
-2.
+2. Run commands to set up for your network and cloud preferences:
+    ```

-pulumi config set aws:region ca-central-1
+    pulumi config set aws:region <Your AWS region, e.g. ca-central-1>
+    pulumi config set myAz <AZ to use for your instances, e.g. ca-central-1a>
+    pulumi config set myCidr <Your CIDR that you will connect from, e.g. 99.53.28.199/32>
+    ```
+3. Select "yes" in the interactive interface that comes up.
+4. Note the **Outputs** section with the IP addresses and URN (Pulumi's identifier for a resource).
+I find it easiest to use a separate terminal for any testing, leavin the Outputs information accessible for copying & pasting.
+5. Test the webserver by using `curl` or your browser of choice.
+It may take a few minutes to come up.
+6. Once testing is done, delete the outbound security group rule with `pulumi destroy -t <webToWorldUrn value from outputs>`
+7. Perform any other tests to verify the network is set up as desired.
+8. When done, use `pulumi destroy` to remove the resources.

 https://www.pulumi.com/docs/intro/concepts/programming-model/#config